Marcos-Gil/Encode-CeaserCipher/README.txt

 Launching instructions:
 -----------------------

-1. Open terminal and traverse to folder when CeaserEncoding.py is located
+1. Open terminal and traverse to folder where CeaserEncoding.py is located
 2. Run CeaserEncoding.py and follow instructions